TheJumpCloud/support/PowerShell/ModuleBanner.md

 #### Latest Version

 ```
-1.18.2
+1.18.3
 ```

 #### Banner Current

 ```
-`*-JCAssociation` functions have been updated to use the `JumpCloud.SDK.V2` powershell module.
+`JumpCloud.SDK.DirectoryInsights`, `JumpCloud.SDK.V1`, and `JumpCloud.SDK.V2` have been updated to include ParameterSet validation.
 ```

 #### Banner Old

 ```
-`*-JCAssociation` functions have been updated to use the `JumpCloud.SDK.V2` powershell module.
+`JumpCloud.SDK.DirectoryInsights`, `JumpCloud.SDK.V1`, and `JumpCloud.SDK.V2` have been updated to include ParameterSet validation.
 ```